abhee-adhee/19AI307_JAVA/Module-05/DAY-1/README.md

-# Ex.No:5(A)  DATA HIDING AND ENCAPSULATION
+# Ex.No:5(B) TIGHTLY ENCAPSULATED CLASS

 ## AIM:
-To Create a java program to display the age of the person.Use access modifier private to achieve the data hiding concepts.
+To Create a java program to display the reverse string and  use tightly encapsulated class.
 ## ALGORITHM :
-1. Start

-2. Import the Scanner class for input.
+1. Start the program and import Scanner for user input.

-3. Define class Person:

-   Declare a private int variable age.

-   Create a method setAge(int age):

-   Assign the input parameter age to the instance variable age.

-   Create a method getAge():
+2. Create a StringReverser class with:

-   Return the value of age.

-4. Define class Main:
+   A private String variable text.

+   A method setText to store user input.

+   A method getReversedText that uses StringBuilder to reverse and return the text.

-   In the main method:
+3. In the Main class, create:

-   Create a Scanner object scanner to read user input.
+   A Scanner object to read user input.

-   Create an object p of class Person.

-   Read an integer from the user and store it in inputAge.

-   Call p.setAge(inputAge) to set the age in the Person object.

-   Print "My age is " followed by the value returned by p.getAge().
+   A StringReverser object to process the input.

+4. Read a string input from the user, set it using setText, and print the reversed text using getReversedText.

-   Close the scanner.
+5. Close the Scanner and end the program.

-5. End

 ## PROGRAM:
  ```
 /*
-Program to implement a Data Hiding & Encapsulation using Java
+Program to implement a tightly encapsulated class using Java
 Developed by: ABINAV AADITYA
 RegisterNumber: 212224040008
 */